 A grey cold sky greets us as we wake to another day, the last full day of the passage.
 For breakfast I made pancakes for everyone.
 Carmen is busy using up the last of the fresh vegetables for a baked cheese gratin; yes, it's that sort of weather.
 Last night was indeed wet and cold.
 For the final push we are expecting conditions to worsen.
 We will arrive tomorrow morning a bit earlier now that we gained some speed.
 The winds picked up yesterday which helped.
 We're at that point in a passage, a period of fatigued optimism just before arrival.
 Everyone is tired, everyone is trying not to be crabby, hating the watch schedule, fed up with the lack of sleep, but then Carmen pulls something wonderful out of the oven and the whole mood changes.
 Her kitchen makes us all happy, brings us back to ourselves, we are cheerful again, we are Feeln' Good :--)

 Currently we are motoring, the mainsail is reef 2 and the foresail is furled.
 The sky is overcast, we have good visibility and the sea state is slight.
-Wind is 5.2 kts from 194°T, the air temperature is 22°C while the sea is 21°C. Our SOG is 8.0 kts with our COG 211°T.
+Wind is 5.2 kts from 194°T, the air temperature is 22°C while the sea temperature is 21°C. Our SOG is 8.0 kts with our COG 211°T.